 Discover What's Next

-Benedictine offers a 10 percent tuition discount to online students who are serving in the U.S. military and reserves or have previously served and retired.
-Spouses of active duty military members are also eligible.
-Speak to your program manager to get more details and a walk-through of the verification process.
+As a Yellow Ribbon School, Benedictine works with online students who are serving in the U.S. military and reserves or have previously served and retired.
+Speak to your program manager to get more details.

 Learn more about military benefits on our Military Students page.